yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-dom-manipulation-intermediate/index.md

 <div class="try-it">
   <h2>Turn & Talk: When to Append</h2>
-  <p>With your partner, write out a list (pseudo-code) of things we want to the computer to do to make a working to-do list, in order.
+  <p>With your brekaout group, write out a list (pseudo-code) of things we want to the computer to do to make a working to-do list, in order.
 Include in the order: when the user would interact.</p>
 </div>

 We can't just append directly in our JavaScript file, or as we saw, that HTML will be added immediately.
 We want to respond to our user with an event listener and handler.
 Here's a more realistic example, with a little more going on.